zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-12-03-LCM-Zymo-Trio-WGBS-Library-Prep.md

 6. Leave the tube on the magnetic stand and keep the cap open for 2−3 minutes to allow the beads to air dry.
    1. Do not over dry the beads as this may negatively impact recovery.
 Beads should remain a glossy brown color.
 7. Cap and remove the tube from the magnetic stand.
 Add the indicated volume of **DNA Elution Buffer** and fully resuspend the beads by pipetting up and down.
 Incubate for 5 minutes at room temperature.
-   1. *When performing the clean-up in Section 2: Adapter Ligation, the resuspended beads behave differently and will be more challenging to remove from the sides of the tube.
-Briefly centrifuge tubes if necessary.
-Take care to ensure the beads are still fully resuspended.*
-   2. If performing clean-up in **Section 3: Index PCR Amplification**, add 20 μL of **DNA Elution Buffer** to fully resuspend the beads.
+   1. If performing clean-up in **Section 3: Index PCR Amplification**, add 20 μL of **DNA Elution Buffer** to fully resuspend the beads.
 8. Place the tube back on the magnetic stand for 2 minutes or until the supernatant is clear.
 9. Transfer the indicated volume of eluate to a new tube.
 Discard the beads.
    1. If performing clean-up in **Section 3: Index PCR Amplification**, aspirate all 20 μL eluate and transfer to a new 1.5 mL microcentrifuge tube.